 Roy’s solitary strike

-1956 - Right-half Roy Saunders, Dean’s dad, scored his only reds goal in our 2-0 Second Division win at Bury’s Gigg Lane.
-Louis Bimpson grabbed the other.
+1956 - Right-half Roy Saunders, Dean’s dad, scored his only reds goal in our 2-0 Second Division win at Bury’s Gigg Lane in what was his hundredth League game for us.
+Louis Bimpson grabbed the other with Geoff Twentyman reaching a century of League outings.

 Mølby makes his mark in East Anglia